cnti-testcatalog/testsuite/TEST-CATEGORIES.md

 * Checking for a liveness entry in the helm chart and is the container responsive to it after a reset (e.g. by checking the [helm chart entry](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/))?
 * (WIP) Checking for a readiness entry in the helm chart and is the container responsive to it after a reset?
 * (WIP) Can we start the pod/container without mounting a volume (e.g. using [helm configuration](https://kubernetes.io/docs/tasks/configure-pod-container/configure-volume-storage/)) that has configuration files?
-* Testing to see if we can start pods/containers and see that the application continues to perform(e.g. using [Litmus](https://github.com/litmuschaos/litmus))
+* (WIP) Testing to see if we can start pods/containers and see that the application continues to perform(e.g. using [Litmus](https://github.com/litmuschaos/litmus))
 * (WIP) Testing by reseting any child processes, and when the parent process is started, checking to see if those child processes are reaped (ie. monitoring processes with [Falco](https://github.com/falcosecurity/falco) or [sysdig-inspect](https://github.com/draios/sysdig-inspect))?
 * (WIP) Testing if the CNF can perform a rolling update? (i.e. [kubectl rolling update](https://kubernetes.io/docs/tasks/run-application/rolling-update-replication-controller/))